Christmas party games · pantsy.app

 One round, start to finish

 One secret word.
+One imposter.
 Five-minute rounds.
-One faker.

 Every kind of Christmas do